Transmission

 Electric Transmission

-AEPCO transmits wholesale electric power from Apache Generating Station in Cochise, Arizona, to our six Member distribution co-ops, which serve members in southern Arizona, western New Mexico, northwestern Arizona and California.
-AEPCO operates and maintains:
+AEPCO transmits wholesale electric power from Apache Generating Station in Cochise, Arizona, to our 6 Class Amember distribution co-ops, which serve members in:

-• 30 telecommunications towers and an extensive fiber network used to communicate between AEPCO operations centers and substations, and Member cooperatives and customers
+telecommunications towers and an extensive fiber network used to communicate between AEPCO operations centers and substations, members, and customers

-It takes a solid, reliable system to transmit power from our plant to our Member distribution electric co-ops, and on to their 420,000 member-consumers at the end of the line.
+It takes a solid, reliable system to transmit power from our plant to our member distribution electric co-ops, and on to their 420,000 consumer-members at the end of the line.

 Transmission Partnerships Build Electric Reliability